oi-analytics/vietnam-transport/README.md

 ### Python and libraries

-Python is required to run the scripts in this project.
+Python version 3.6 is required to run the scripts in this project.
 We suggest using [miniconda](https://conda.io/miniconda.html) to set up an environment and manage library dependencies.